-Polls have closed across Georgia in a parliamentary election seen as a test of stability in the ex-Soviet country.
+Polls have opened across Georgia in a close parliamentary election seen as a test of stability in the ex-Soviet country.

-Saturday's vote saw the ruling Georgian Dream party, led from behind the scenes by Bidzina Ivanishvili , a billionaire former prime minister, facing a strong challenge from the United National Movement (UNM), founded by Mikheil Saakashvili, the exiled former president .
+Saturday's vote sees the ruling Georgian Dream party, led from behind the scenes by billionaire ex-Prime Minister Bidzina Ivanishvili, grappling with the United National Movement (UNM), founded by exiled former president Mikheil Saakashvili.

 Tensions rose in the run-up to the vote after a car bombing that targeted an opposition deputy and a shooting incident at a political rally.

-Georgia's Western allies watch closely to see if the country can cement gains after its first peaceful transfer of power at the ballot box four years ago.
+Georgia's Western allies will be watching closely to see if the country can cement gains after its first peaceful transfer of power at the ballot box four years ago.

-Voting was monitored by international observers from the Organisation for Security and Cooperation (OSCE) in Europe.
+Voting, which started at 04:00 GMT and ends at 16:00 GMT, will be monitored by international observers from the Organisation for Security and Cooperation in Europe.

 No clear winner?